-A healthy diet full of fiber and fresh foods keep the digestive track moving and breath fresh.
+A healthy diet full of fiber and fresh foods keep the digestive tract moving and breath fresh.
 Citrus is great because it is high in Vitamin C, which inhibits bacteria growth and is a natural cleanser.
-Foods high in fiber encourage salivary flow, which breaks down and remove debris.
+Foods high in fiber encourage salivary flow, which breaks down and removes debris.
 An apple a day isn’t just for your total body health, apples are also known as nature’s toothbrush!

 #3 Digestive Health

 A healthy digestive tract is key for a fresh mouth.
 Constipation, stomach ulcers, and acid reflux can all cause unpleasant odors to escape through the mouth.
 Check with your doctor if you are noticing a bad taste, regular heartburn or digestive irregularity.

 #4 Total Body Health